 For all other inquiries, please email us at Residence.Life@baruch.cuny.edu.

-All rooms are contracted for the academic year (Fall & Spring semesters, excluding Summer) and are based on room size and type.
-Students may remain over holidays and college breaks.
-Students must live in the residence hall for the entire academic year.
-We cannot make a contract for one semester only.
+Rooms are contracted for the academic year (Fall & Spring semesters, excluding Summer) and rates are based on room type.
+Residents may remain over holiday and college breaks without an additional charge.

 Yes.
 Pay your bill by making monthly payments through the Sallie Mae TuitionPay plan, which has an application fee.
 To sign up for this program, go to www.tuitionpay.com/cuny.
 Please visit the Bursar's website for more information.

 Yes.
+You will need to contact your financial insituation to make the check made out to "Baruch College."
 Please contact the Bursar's office for more information.

 Cancellations are on a case-by-case basis.
 Students who wish to cancel must contact the Office of Residence Life and will have to follow the cancellation procedures laid out in their signed License Agreement.
 If approved, residents are subject to a cancellation fee.
-Please note: students are contracted to reside at the 97th Street Residences for a full academic year (Fall, Winter & Spring; (NO SUMMERS).
+Please note: students are required to live at the Residence Hall for a full academic year.

-Residential housing contracts are only executed for one academic year at a time.
+Residential housing license agreements are only executed for one academic year at a time.
 Please note that current residents have the option to renew on an annual basis in the spring semester.

 Yes.
 However, double and triple occupancy rooms are shared by the same gender.